This is a clitoris piercing, also called a clitoral glans piercing or "clit piercing." It is relatively rare.

-To determine suitability for a clitoris piercing, I need to see a photo of the area at rest with no distortion, and one with the hood pulled back to expose the clitoris to its base (see below).
+To determine suitability for a clitoris piercing, I need to see a photo of the area at rest with no distortion, and one with the hood pulled back to expose the clitoris to its base (see the set of photos just below).

 Note that not all of the piercers on my referrals page do clitoral glans piercings.

-The woman below is not a good candidate for a clitoral glans piercing.
-At rest, her clitoris is tucked back against her body (instead of resting openly exposed), and it does not apear large enough.
+The woman at left is not a good candidate for a clitoral glans piercing.
+At rest, her clitoris is tucked back, hidden against her body (instead of resting openly exposed), and it does not apear large enough.

-The woman below looks a little too small built to be a good candidate, but this is an excellent view of a fully exposed clitoris.
+The woman at left looks too small built to be a good candidate, but this is an excellent view of a fully exposed clitoris.
 If her hood covers her clitoris when she releases the tissue, that also means she is not well suited to a clit piercing.

-The woman below has a larger, more prominent clitoris, but the way the hood covers the sides of it could cause pressure against the jewelry, resulting in pain and possibly migration.
+The woman at left has a larger, more prominent clitoris, but the way the hood covers the sides of it could cause pressure against the jewelry, resulting in pain and possibly migration.

-The the image below left shows a woman who is more suitably built for a clitoral piercing.
+The the image left shows a woman who is more suitably built for a clitoral piercing.
 The configuration is with a protruding clitoral glans and a loose hood.
 She is a good candidate.
-Image right shows a pierced clitoris and multiple outer labia piercings.
+Image below shows a pierced clitoris and multiple outer labia piercings.